faradayio/tronprint/herokudocs.md

 Somewhere in your views, you can use the methods provided in [TronprintHelper](http://rubydoc.info/github/brighterplanet/tronprint/master/TronprintHelper) to display the site's total footprint, a link to the foot print calculation's methodology, and a CM1 badge.

+In whichever controller(s) that will use TronprintHelper (or in `ApplicationController`), simply require the helper:

+    class FoosController
+      helper TronprintHelper
+    end

 ### Rails with ActiveRecord